 If your months deep into planning your trip to Japan, chances are, you’ve probably come across the suggestion of booking a ‘JR Pass’.
 But really, what is it?
 And why do you need it?
 Is it really for you?
 Dropping a few hundred dollars (tens of thousands of yen) on a pass that basically lets you hop on trains may seem a bit extreme, but it all really depends on your itinerary as to whether or not it’s actually more cost-effective to purchase one for travel.
 There is a lot of information about the JR Pass online, but some of it can be a bit conflicting and hard to understand, so read on as we give a basic introduction to what the JR Pass Japan is, and you can decide whether it’s right for you.

-JR Pass Japan – What It Is And Why Would I Need One (or Not)?
+What Is a JR Pass And Why Would I Need One?

 The JR (Japan Rail) Pass is essentially a pass that you carry around that allows an individual to travel across Japan using unlimited JR transport methods for the duration that they’ve purchased the pass for (including trains, buses, and ferries).
 It is an extremely cost-effective method for those traveling long-distance/cross-country, for example, a round trip between Tokyo to Osaka.
 Not only does it cover JR trains in both of these cities, but it also covers long-distance Shinkansen rides also.